The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Scattering Cross-Sections and Phenomenological Consequences

-As shown in our formalism, this leads to a drastic suppression of the Majorana cross-section compared to the Dirac case (which retains the SM interference), provided $\epsilon \ll 1$.
-This result generalizes the confusion theorem: the Majorana nature is not hidden by the kinematic mass factor $(m_\nu/E)^2$, but by the CP-conserving nature of the Standard Model.
-New Physics with CP violation in flavor-changing currents lifts this suppression, making the ``Majorana signal'' proportional to the CP phase.
+\end{itemize} As shown in our formalism, this leads to a drastic suppression of the New Physics deviation for the Majorana cross-section compared to the Dirac case (which retains an $\mathcal{O}(\epsilon)$ SM-NP interference term), provided $\epsilon \ll 1$.